 Here are two top accounts receivable financing companies to consider:

 Fundbox is another accounts receivable financing company that offers a completely online experience.
 You can funding from $100 to $100,000.
-Just like BlueVine, the application process is really fast because Fundbox plugs into your accounting/invoicing software.
+The application process is really fast because Fundbox plugs into your accounting/invoicing software.

-Fees are slightly lower than BlueVine, coming in at 0.4% to 0.8% of the invoice’s value each week.
+Fees come in at 0.4% to 0.8% of the invoice’s value each week.
 To qualify for Fundbox, you should ideally have three or more months of business operating history and $50,000 in annual revenues.
 They do not check your credit.

 Almost every small business owner who invoices customers has probably received a late payment at some point.
 In fact, nearly 60% of invoices are paid late.
 Invoice financing provider Fundbox estimated that if all invoices were paid on time, U.S. small businesses could collectively hire 2.1 million more employees, which would reduce U.S. unemployment by 27%.